Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding

 Suppose that we are in the setting of Proposition~\ref{prop::metric_band_top_disk_or_annulus} and we mark the outer boundary of each $\CB_k$ with a point chosen uniformly at random from the quantum measure, so that each metric band is doubly marked (one point on the inside boundary and one point on the outside boundary).
-Then the removability of each $\partial \CB_k$ established in Proposition~\ref{prop::holder_domain} (combined with the usual removability arguments, e.g., \cite{SHE_WELD}) implies that there is almost surely a unique way to glue these doubly marked metric bands together to reconstruct the original doubly-marked quantum sphere $(\CS,x,y)$.
-That is, the doubly marked bands almost surely determine the entire doubly-marked quantum surface.
+Then the removability of each $\partial \CB_k$ implied by the construction and Proposition~\ref{prop::reverse_qle_markov_property} (combined with the usual removability arguments, e.g., \cite{SHE_WELD}) implies that there is a.s.\ a unique way to glue these doubly marked metric bands together to reconstruct the original doubly-marked quantum sphere $(\CS,x,y)$.
+That is, the doubly marked bands a.s.\ determine the entire doubly-marked quantum surface.

 This decomposition will be important for us in Section~\ref{subsec::interfaces_are_geodesics}, in which we show that the quantum boundary lengths between geodesics along the boundary of a filled metric ball evolve as independent $3/2$-stable CSBPs.